vyanamandra/vc/README.md

 > 5. Say, on your MacOS, run the following command to save it to your `~/.zshrc`

 `git clone https://github.com/vyanamandra/vc; cd vc; chmod +x vc install-as-alias; ./install-as-alias`

+# Permissions needed:

+> 'System Preferences' -> 'Security & Privacy' -> 'Screen Recording' -> '+' icon -> Add the client program there.

+    Note: Client program for me is -> 'iterm' or 'terminal' since I use 'iterm' sometimes and 'terminal' sometimes.
+        Essentially, you will add a program you use to run this `*vc*` command.

 # Taking screencaptures is now easy.

 > Just type `vc` and your captures are saved under `~/Documents`

+    Note:

-    Note: Remember to source your ~/.zshrc using `. ~/.zshrc` or just log out of the terminal and log back in.
+        Remember to source your ~/.zshrc using `. ~/.zshrc` or just log out of the terminal and log back in.

+# Please note:

+> For Zoom Meeting:
+    The screen share of the participant is captured.